 "Why would you want the townspeople to hear me criticizing you?" he asked incredulously, wondering if the prince had finally lost his marbles.

 "Because, Merlin, if the people see that I'm willing to listen to a servant, to actually listen and take his words into account, then they may be more willing to speak to me themselves.
 I don't want my people to be afraid of me, or to think me unreachable because of my station.
 I want them to feel safe to approach me with their problems and not think that I'll look down on them because they're not nobility.
-Their problems are just as worthy as those of the nobles, and I them to know that I see it that way.
-Maybe if see that I'm willing to take your advice into consideration, they'll feel more free to speak up as well."
+Their problems are just as worthy as those of the nobles, and I want them to know that I see it that way.
+Maybe if they see that I'm willing to take your advice into consideration, they'll feel more free to speak up as well."
 Merlin didn't answer for a moment and Arthur glanced up to see his servant smiling at him with a strange look on his face.
 "What?" he asked.

 "You've come a long way, Arthur," he said, unmistakable pride coloring his tone.
 Arthur was surprised and a little embarrassed at how warm his servant's esteem made him feel and he shifted in his seat.